SM Town Live '10 World Tour: Concerts

 The concert at Staples Center in Los Angeles was attended by 15,000 fans.
 SM Entertainment hired the 3D movie production specialist Cameron Pace Group (a James Cameron company), which brought in the popular live music director Keith Hobelman to capture the evening's performance.
 The show was shown in theaters in 3D and there was also a Blu-ray DVD format made for retail.
-It was placed at #10 on the US Billboard Boxcore chart, with ticket sales at over USD $1 million.
+It was placed at #10 on the US Billboard Boxcore chart, with ticket sales at over US$1 million.
 It was the first time that Asian artists charted in the top 10.

 The first two-day Tokyo concert at Yoyogi National Stadium attracted an audience of 24,000.
 The second leg of the concert in Tokyo was originally scheduled for 9 and 10 April but was postponed until September, out of respect after the 2011 Tōhoku earthquake and tsunami in March.